heuer/segno/docs/web-development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since HTML5 supports SVG directly, it's also possible to embed the
-generated SVG directly into an template.
+generated SVG directly into a template.

 Create the QR code and the SVG within the Flask view and use the ``|safe`` filter
 in the Jinja template or wrap the result into a ``markupsafe.Markup`` object.